Skip to Main Content

 Types of roof damage

-There are two main types of roof damage when it comes to home insurance: damage from a covered loss or wear and tear.
-For example, if your roof has a leak or damage due to covered perils such as rain, hail, snowstorm, a falling tree branch, wind or fire, the insurance company will usually step in to pay for the repair or replacement up to your coverage limits (assuming your policy has no exclusions regarding your roof).
+Home insurance can cover a roof replacement but only if the damage is caused by a covered policy peril.
+There are two main types of roof damage when it comes to home insurance: damage from a covered loss or regular wear and tear.
+For example, if your roof has a leak or damage due to covered perils like hail, a snowstorm, a falling tree branch, wind or fire, the insurance company will usually step in to pay for the repair or replacement up to your coverage limits (assuming your policy has no exclusions regarding your roof).

-If there is a leak that is not associated with a covered peril due to something such as the failure of the structure, lack of maintenance or the roof’s older age, an insurance company will likely not cover the cost to repair the damage or replace the roof.
-Ongoing roof maintenance and upkeep is crucial to not only maintaining your roof, but also to taking advantage of the financial protection offered by your homeowners insurance.
+However, if there is a leak that is not associated with a covered peril — say, it’s due to something like the failure of the structure, a lack of maintenance or the roof’s older age — insurance is unlikely to cover repair or replacement of the roof.
+Ongoing roof maintenance and upkeep are crucial to not only maintaining your roof but also to taking advantage of the financial protection offered by your homeowners insurance.

 If you are unsure what your home insurance policy covers and does not cover, talk with your insurance agent so you aren’t caught unprepared.

-Roofs are expected to hold up to weather conditions, but a well-maintained roof is typically more resilient against the elements than an aging roof that has suffered from wear and tear over the years.
-While you may not want to replace your whole roof regularly, ongoing maintenance could protect your roof and make sure it holds up better over time:
+Roofs are expected to hold up to weather conditions, but a well-maintained roof is typically more resilient against the elements.
+While you may not want to replace your whole roof regularly, ongoing maintenance could protect your roof and make sure it holds up better over time.

-• Schedule a periodic inspection: If you’re unsure if your roof is holding up, or if you notice a leak or other indication that your roof may be suffering from damage, hire a roof inspector to take a look and determine if there are any structural issues.
+• Schedule a periodic inspection: If you’re unsure if your roof is holding up, or if you notice a leak or other indication that your roof may be suffering from damage, hire a roof inspector to determine if there are any structural issues.
 You can schedule an inspection every couple years and address minor problems before they become significant ones.

-• Prune nearby trees: One of the most common causes of damage to roofs are trees.
-Falling branches and other debris can impact the roof and cause damage during a storm or heavy winds.
+• Prune nearby trees: Trees are among the most common causes of damage to roofs.
+Falling branches and other debris can cause roof damage during a storm or heavy winds.
 Cutting back and pruning nearby tree branches could help minimize this type of damage.

 • Keep gutters clean: Gutters are meant to carry water — what could be a roof’s biggest enemy — away from the rooftop.
 If your gutter is filled with leaves or debris, water could overflow onto the rooftop, weakening the structure or causing interior leaks.

 A new roof is a significant investment.
-The average cost of replacing a roof is as much as $9,194.
-Start by searching for a quality, reputable roofing company.
+The average cost of replacing a roof is around $9,480.
+Start by searching for a reputable roofing company.
 Referrals from friends or family can be helpful, but it is always a good idea to confirm that the company is licensed, bonded and insured.

 Besides choosing the right company, the type of material you choose can make a big difference in how long the roof will last.
 As mentioned, asphalt shingle roofs have an average life span of 20 years.
 Architectural Digest says there are 10 types of common roofing shingles available.